 Knowledge Organization: The course revolves around understanding statistical tools and how they can be used in solving real life transportation problems.
 By the end of the course, one would have learnt too many statistical concepts, which would make it really hard for students to understand how to connect different concepts to learn the subject in a way that is more insightful.
 To ensure the students are making the right connections between concepts, I would like the students to make their own concept maps at the different stages of the course, so that I could diagnose if they are having the right knowledge organization and fix student specific issues in that aspect.

 Developing Mastery: This being a very application based course, it is essential to expose students to as many real life problems as possible, both in form of in class solving (i.e. hand-holding), as well as, quizzes and assignments.
 The focus has to be on making sure I cover as varied set of real-life problems as possible.
 The gain from this is two-ways.
 Firstly, this ensures the students have enough exercises to understand how to how to integrate concepts and tie them to face a given problem.
 Secondly, the students will have an exhaustive set of exercises to use integrated knowledge to apply in real-life.

+Comments:

+Overall speaking, I think this assay is very good.
+The author summarized the contents in detail and provided the strategies that would help future teaching.
+The author described the memory process and introduced some concepts that covered the learning process.
+The author introduced the steps in the mastery process.
+And the author also commented the strategies using specific example, which is very helpful.

+Comment: 1) The author can summarize the concepts, process, etc. a little bit more concisely.
+2) The author may cite the sources of information used and add the reference to that.